-Episode about the early history of the revolutionary Industrial Workers of the World union in the United States, 1905-1918.
-In conversation with Peter Cole, coeditor of the new book Wobblies of the World: a Global History of the IWW.
-Continue reading “WCH E6: The Industrial Workers of the World in the US, 1905-1918”
+Episode on the early history of the revolutionary Industrial Workers of the World union in Australia, in conversation with Paula DeAngelis.
+Paula is a historian and contributed to Wobblies of the World: a global history of the IWW.
+Continue reading “E19: The IWW in Australia”